Components of discriminants for systems of equations and irreducibility of determinants: Combinatorics behind discriminants

-This part provides an overview of combinatorial results concerning sublattice configurations, tuples of finite sets, and the mixed volume.
-For a sublattice tuple $\mathsf{n}=(S_{1},...,S_{k})$ from a lattice $M$, there is a notion of irreducibility motivated by questions from algebraic geometry.
-For a simple case of a tuple with $n$ sublattices in $\mathbb{Z}^{n},$ there is a partition of a reducible tuple on some subtuples corresponding to irreducible ones.
-This combinatorial decomposition is a shadow of the decomposition of an $\mathscr{A}$-discriminant for polynomial systems into irreducible components. \begin{defn} The \textit{saturation} of a sublattice $N$ is the maximal sublattice $\overline{N}$ containing $N$ with the same dimension as $N$.
+This section provides an overview of combinatorial results concerning sublattice configurations, tuples of finite sets, and the mixed volume.
+For a sublattice tuple $\mathsf{n}=(S_{1},...,S_{k})$ from a lattice $M$, the notion of irreducibility is motivated by questions from algebraic geometry.
+For the simple case of a tuple with $n$ sublattices in $\mathbb{Z}^{n},$ there is a partition of a reducible tuple into subtuples corresponding to irreducible ones.
+The partition of the tuple $\mathsf{n}$ is defined by the realizable polymatroid on $\mathsf{n}$.
+This combinatorial decomposition is a shadow of the decomposition of an $\mathscr{A}$-discriminant for polynomial systems into irreducible components. \begin{defn} The \textit{saturation} of a sublattice $S$ is the maximal sublattice $\overline{S}$ containing $S$ with the same dimension as $S$.

 The \textit{linear span} $\langle\mathsf{n}\rangle$ of a sublattice tuple $\mathsf{n}$ is the minimal sublattice containing all sublattices from the tuple.
 The \textit{cardinality} $\mathfrak{c}(\mathsf{n})$ is the number of sets in the tuple $\mathsf{n}$, and the \textit{defect} of $\mathsf{n}$ is the difference $\delta(\mathsf{n})=dim\,\langle\mathsf{n}\rangle-\mathfrak{c}(\mathsf{n}).$